-Employees should only travel when absolutely necessary.
-The shared use of vehicles, or use of pool vehicles should be avoided, if it cannot be avoided government guidance should be followed.
-Employees should continue to follow any further national government advice provided Where travel is essential, please walk, bike or use private, single occupancy vehicles where possible.
+Employees should only travel if essential.
+The shared use of vehicles, or use of pool vehicles should be avoided where possible.
+Employees should continue to follow government advice provided to protect themselves and others.

 Contractors or visitors

 As part of our work the Wildlife Trust will at times engage contractors to undertake work on our behalf, on our properties or third party sites.
 In addition we may have to allow visitors to our properties that would otherwise be restricted to known and risk assessed staff and volunteers.
 Before any contracts can be issued or visitors permitted specific method statements will be created and agreed.